Monitoring Message Replay

 • the value set for max-spool-usage, and the ingress and egress states

-For an example of using the command for monitoring usage, see Monitoring the Replay Log Usage.
+For an example of using this command, see Monitoring the Replay Log Usage.

 solace> show replay-log <name> [message-vpn <vpn-name>] [messages [oldest | newest] [msg-id <msg-id> | replication-group-msg-id <replication-group-msg-id> | priority <priority>] [detail] | topic-filters] [count <num-elements>]